HausnerR/AVR-PCF8563/README.md

 PCF_SetTimer(PCF_TIMER_DISABLED, 0); //Disables timer
 ```

 Alarm settings looks like date time setting.
 Create structure, fill them and pass to function.
 PCF_DISABLE_ALARM makes given parameter "transparent".
-So in given example alarm turns on every day at 22:22.
+So in this example alarm turns on every day at 22:22:

 ```
 #!c